 - Employment Support Allowance

 These benefits will all be paid as a monthly lump-sum to one member of your household.

 How will this affect you?

-If you are affected, you will be required to manage and budget your money on a monthly basis.
-These benefits will be paid directly to one member of your household, which may not be the case for you currently.
+Once you are receiving Universal Credit, you will be required to manage and budget your money on a monthly basis.
+Universal Credit will be paid directly to one member of your household, which may not be the case for you currently.

 If your Housing Benefit is currently paid directly to Monmouthshire Housing Association you will instead have to transfer your rent to us yourself.

 What is Universal Credit?

 MHA & Welfare Reform